NicodemusGurion/nicodemusgurion.github.io/_includes/QH/F-J.md

 > The Prophet said, "The most disgraceful man near Allah is a man who calls himself (or likes others to call him) Malikul-Amlak (i.e., king of kings)."

 Allah seemingly dislikes the King of Kinfs.
 But Jesus Christ is called "The King of Kings", a title that only belongs to God.
 So if Muslims respect Jesus they must respect his divine title.

+## Kibg if the Kingdom of Heaven and Earth

+Surah 57:5

+> To Him belongs the kingdom of the heavens and the earth.
+And to Allah all matters are returned.

+Jesus is the king of the kingdom of heaven and the earth.
+See John 18:36, Philippians 2:9-11, Revelation 11:15 and Daniel 7:27

 ## Will judge mankind